Stillwater’s Rob Walker: The Technician

 That discipline of playing for the integrity of the work itself rather than for industry validation fit Rob naturally.

-His first gig in the military band was a six-piece rock set at an outdoor picnic area at an office park, part of the 45-piece 541st band.
-He had gone from playing arenas and festival stages with Stillwater to a gazebo.
 "It was a shock at first," Rob says.
-"I thought, what have I done."
+"I thought, ‘What have I done.’"
 But the musicians around him were serious, and that changed everything.
 Before, much of his energy had gone into making the band happen, the hustle, the hope, the industry machinery.
 Now the focus shifted entirely to performance, to getting the notes right.

 After the performance, a man approached Rob and spoke to him in careful, broken English.
 He wanted to understand what he had just heard.
 "What kind of music are you playing?" he asked.
 It's the question a person asks when something has reached them before their vocabulary, or society, has caught up to it.

-Standing in that small theatre in Slovenia, Rob got to watch someone encounter blues, rock, swing, jazz, soul, from the outside, fresh, without the scaffolding.
+Standing in that small theatre in Slovenia, Rob got to watch someone encounter blues, rock, swing, jazz, and soul, from the outside, fresh, without the scaffolding.

 Rob has always been a listener before a player, the quality Mike describes as The Technician, the quality that makes him watch other musicians while he's performing rather than disappearing into his own part.
 The man in the Slovenian theatre was paying attention the same way, just from the other side of the stage.